 All abstracts must be devoid of commercial bias.
 Trade names should not be used in referencing drugs, devices or instrumentation.
 Any medications or other substances referred to in the presentation material should be identified by their generic name or description.
-Trade name violations/commercial bias will result in below average scores.
+Trade name violations/commercial bias will result in below average scores or rejection.

 Use of Figures